-The Swiss watchmaker Alpina has started selling its new Alpina Avalanche Extreme Chrono Double Digit automatic chronograph watch that, besides a chunky 46 mm case also offers you an unusually styled dial with the common hour numerals replaced with minute markers in “05” — “60” format.
+Besides its chunky 46-mm case, the 2010 Alpina Avalanche Extreme Chrono Double Digit automatic chronograph also offers you an unusually styled dial with the common hour numerals replaced with minute markers in “05” — “60” format.

-The new Alpina Avalanche Extreme Chrono Double Digit chronograph watch is offered in two versions: black-on-black and black-and-red.
+The 2010 Alpina Avalanche Extreme Chrono Double Digit is offered in two versions: black-on-black and black-and-red.

-“Double Digit” here means that Alpina replaced normal hour markers with double-digit minute market (Praesto did the same feat with their Modern Fliegeruhr Aviator, but it was not available at the moment of writing this review.)
+“Double Digit” here means that Alpina replaced normal hour markers with the double-digit minute market (Praesto did the same feat with their Modern Fliegeruhr Aviator, but it was not available at the moment of writing this review.)

 With this kind of design, the Swiss brand puts an additional emphasis on its chronograph complication implicitly stating that the chronograph seconds hand, however thin it is, is more important here than the hour and minute hands.

-The watch comes in a rather large 46 mm stainless steel cushion-shaped body, which is available either untreated (Ref.
+A rather large 46 mm stainless steel cushion-shaped body is available either untreated (Ref.
 AL-850BR4AE6) or in black PVD (Ref.
 AL-850BB4AE6) finish.
 Both versions feature the same black PVD bezel secured by six triangular-shaped stainless steel screws and come equipped with the same black rubber strap with the brand’s logo stamped on its front surface.

 Like most current offerings, this one is powered by an ETA 2894-based caliber AL-850 with its rotor plated in black PVD.

-Although this is clearly not a diver, the watch features a more than decent water resistance rating of 200 meters, which is more than enough for basic swimming and even some snorkeling.
+Although this is not a diver, the Extreme Chrono Double Digit features a more than decent water resistance rating of 200 meters, which is more than enough for basic swimming and even some snorkeling.

 The Swiss-based company wants €2500 for this piece of horological gadgetry, which seems to be a bit too much considering that it is powered by a rather standard self-winding mechanism.
 But that’s always for you to decide, of course.